-The D-ASIC generates various pulse signals, by switching a reference voltage (REFPWM1 or REFPWM2), with software controllable duty cycle (PWMA, PWMB pins 26-40).
+The D-ASIC generates various pulse signals, by alternately connecting an output port to a reference voltage (REFPWM1 or REFPWM2) and ground level, with software controllable duty cycle (pins B13-C9).
+The duty cycle of the pulses is controlled by the software.
 By filtering the pulses in low pass filters (RC), software controlled DC voltages are generated.
 The voltages are used for various control purposes, as shown in Table 3-6.